IT-Jeroen/31Single/README.md

 ## Running The Game:
 * The game runs as a github page: [31Single](https://it-jeroen.github.io/31Single/)
 * Run the game localy: Download index.html, index.js and styles.css into the same folder.
 Open index.html with a web browser
-* Run the game localy: Download index.html, index.js and styles.css into the same folder.
-Open index.html with a web browser